Ismail-987/CW2024/README.md

  A typical example of this is the use of GameState object of that particular instance is used in multiple classes to complete the logic of the host class.

+4. TESTING
+* The testing done on the project is based on the criteria of frequency of usage of classes and their respective methods.
+ This is because the more the class or method is used, the more relevant it becomes.
+ Thus it is wise to test the most used classes as they cover more project scope.
+* Thus based on this, the below are the classes chosen:-

+* i.
+HIGH-LEVEL CLASSES: Like LevelParent, LevelView and ActiveActor are chosen for testing as high-level classes are more like to be used.
+Thus their logic should be tested.
+* ii.
+UTILITY CLASSES: Utility classes found in utilities packages like GameState.java, NavigationUtilities.java and FileUtilities.java are also tested due to their scope of usage in the game.
+* iii.
+MANAGER CLASSES: Manager classes like Main.java and StageManager.java are also tested as they envelope the whole project scope.
+Thus testing to see if they work will be vital for confidentiality of the project as a whole.

 ## UNCERTAINTIES
 1. Lack of enough experience with application of Design Principles and Patterns.